mirr85/1h-profit-legal/TERMS_OF_SERVICE.md

 3.4 Compatibility

-The Developer does not guarantee compatibility with future versions of third-party applications, Android OS updates, or device-specific configurations.
+The Developer does not guarantee compatibility with future versions of third-party applications, Android OS updates, or device-specific configurations or the availability and accuracy of third-party geolocation services (TomTom, MapTiler)

 4. SUBSCRIPTIONS, WITHDRAWAL AND UPDATES
 4.1 Billing